 Boone County Indiana

-Note from Janet Price; I am posting this obituary for others.
-I am not related to the subject.
+Note from Janet Price; I am posting this story for others I am not related to the subject

 Notify Administrator about this message?